Bloodletting (Concrete Blonde album)

 Bloodletting is the third studio album by American alternative rock band Concrete Blonde.
-Released on May 15, 1990, the album marks a shift for the band toward gothic rock.
-It features guest appearances by R.E.M.'s Peter Buck and Wall of Voodoo's Andy Prieboy.
+Released on May 15, 1990, the album features guest appearances by R.E.M.'s Peter Buck and Wall of Voodoo's Andy Prieboy.

 Bloodletting peaked at number 8 on the Australian ARIA Charts and was certified gold in 1990.
 It earned a gold certification from the Recording Industry Association of America (RIAA) the following year.

 Background

 Concrete Blonde lead vocalist Johnette Napolitano said of the album:

 It was pretty miserable.
 It's not a happy little disc.
 We had a string of bad luck and [Bloodletting] was the tail end of it.
 A particularly bad relationship.
 It had never happened to me until I was 29 years old.
 I had a hard time getting over it.
 So, it's not a happy record, but I could do two things: I could make a self-indulgent record, which is what this is, or I could lock up all these songs in a closet and do something that wasn't sincere.
 This will never happen again, this record.